webrecorder/specs/wacz-ipfs/latest/index.md

 ## WACZ File Chunking

-The WACZ file format is based on the ZIP file format with the addition of a WARC file for archival data, and some extra files for viewing the data.
+The WACZ file format is simply a ZIP file format which contains WARC file for archival data, and some extra files for viewing the data.

-TODO: Diagram of directory structure within WACZ with the files usually added by WebRecorder tools
+TODO: Diagram of directory structure within WACZ with the files usually added by Webrecorder tools

 We take advantage of this by reading the metadata from the WACZ and WARC files and creating additional chunking boundaries at the boundaries of individual files within the WARC file.